 Wedding Flowers: Ceremony

 Wedding flowers are an important part of the décor and can greatly help set the mood for your event.
 Unique designs for the ceremony and reception can really change the feel of a wedding.
-Below are some ideas for gorgeous floral decorations for the wedding ceremony and reception.
+Below are some ideas for gorgeous wedding flower decorations for the wedding ceremony and reception.

 25. Petal Toss